Paint-it-Yourself Pottery (2006) ice cream: 139,100 ppm Lead (90 ppm & up is unsafe for kids but the shop owner said the glazes were “Lead-free”)

 - Indium (In): 303 +/- 53 ppm

-Thank you for reading and for sharing my posts.
+Thank you for reading and sharing results.
 As always, please let me know if you have any questions and I will do my best to answer them personally as soon as I have a moment to do so.

 Tamara Rubin